About Us

 FLC

 Fort Lewis College in Winter.
-Pretty gorgeous, right?
+Pretty nice campus, right?

-In the years since the SPEx Lab began, our research has been published in several peer-reviewed academic journals, presented at dozens of regional and international academic conferences, and discussed in some notable media outlets (e.g., Gizmodo, VICE).
+In the years since the SPEx Lab began, our research has been published in several peer-reviewed academic journals, presented at dozens of regional and international academic conferences, and discussed in some notable media outlets (e.g., Psychology Today, VICE, Gizmodo, and others).

 We encourage you to check out who we are, the research we conduct, and our media coverage to learn more!